andrew/ultimate-awesome/README.md

 - [TCPapers](https://github.com/ZhengZixiang/TCPapers) - Worth-reading papers and related resources on text classification. 文本分类领域值得一读的论文与相关资源集合.
 - [frontend-awesome-article](https://github.com/0529bill/frontend-awesome-article) - 前端優質好文.
 - [awesome-hacking](https://github.com/0u44/awesome-hacking) - A repo full of information about hacking.
-- [awesome-cyber-security-tools](https://github.com/0xh3xa/awesome-cyber-security-tools) - 🛡️ A curated list of commonly used tools for cybersecurity.
 - [devLinks](https://github.com/ABSphreak/devLinks) - 🦄 Important links that can help your development toolkit and enhance your skillset.
 - [awesome-ai-tools](https://github.com/ahmedosamamath/awesome-ai-tools) - A curated collection of AI tools categorized by their different uses, including information on pricing, trial periods, and more.
 - [awesome-bgmods](https://github.com/ahungry/awesome-bgmods) - Awesome BG:EET mods (and maybe some non-EET ones as well!) to centralize great Baldur's Gate/Infinity Engine resources.